iTwin/itwinjs-core/utils/workspace-editor/README.md

 ## WorkspaceEditor Config file

-`WorkspaceEditor` accepts the `--config` option to specify the name of a JSON file that holds values for any other `WorkspaceEditor` options.
+`WorkspaceEditor` accepts the `--config` option to specify the name of a JSON file that holds values for `WorkspaceEditor` options.
 By default, `WorkspaceEditor` looks in the current directory for a file named `workspaceEditor.json`.

 Example: